KubeRocketCI/docs/docs/user-guide/add-cd-pipeline.md

 # Add Deployment Flow

-In KubeRocketCI, deployments are managed through Deployment Flows, a versatile mechanism that enables GitOps, auto deploy, promotion within pipelines, and multi-environment support.
+In KubeRocketCI, deployments are managed through Deployment Flows, a versatile mechanism that enables GitOps, automated deploy, promotion within pipelines, and multi-environment support.

 Navigate to the **Deployment flows** section on the navigation bar and click **+ Create deployment flow**.
 Once clicked, the **Create deployment flow** dialog will appear.